-Besides, some empirical studies have used panel techniques to estimate multipliers for a group of countries or states and regions within the same country via VAR or oneequation methods (Beetsma and Giuliodori 2011, Furceri and Zdzienicka 2012, Ilzetski et al. 2013, Reeves et al. 2013, Silva et al. 2013, Valencia 2015, Carrière-Swallow et al. 2018, Deleidi et al. 2019, Izquierdo et al. 2019, Konstantinou and Partheniou 2019).
+Besides, some empirical studies have used panel techniques to estimate multipliers for a group of countries or states and regions within the same country via VAR or one-equation methods (Beetsma and Giuliodori 2011, Furceri and Zdzienicka 2012, Ilzetski et al. 2013, Reeves et al. 2013, Silva et al. 2013, Valencia 2015, Carrière-Swallow et al. 2018, Deleidi et al. 2019, Izquierdo et al. 2019, Konstantinou and Partheniou 2019).
 For social expenditures, Furceri and Zdzienicka (2012) find a positive accumulated multiplier (but smaller than one) for a group of OECD countries, emphasizing the central role of health expenditures and unemployment benefits as the components with more substantial impacts on output.
-Moreover, Reeves et al. (2013) estimate a positive social protection multiplier for a group of European countries4, reaching 3 in the baseline scenario.
-In their estimates, health expenditures present even higher multiplier effects (near 4.9).
+Moreover, Reeves et al. (2013) estimate a positive social protection multiplier for a group of European countries, which reaches 3 in the baseline scenario.
+In their estimates, health expenditures present an even higher multiplier (near 4.9).

-Table 1 presents a summary of the empirical literature on the multiplier effects of different types of expenditures - from aggregate government spending to several decompositions of it - in many countries (or a panel of countries), different periods and using several alternative empirical approaches or econometric techniques.
+Table 1 presents a summary of the empirical literature on the multiplier effects of different types of expenditures - from aggregate government spending to several decompositions of it

-3 The authors offer a possible explanation: 'Given that benefits are likely pro-poor while contributions are paid by middle- and upperincome classes, it seems plausible that benefit shocks have a stronger aggregate demand effect.
+&lt;sup>5 The authors offer the following possible explanation: 'Given that benefits are likely pro-poor while contributions are paid by middle- and upper-income classes, it seems plausible that benefit shocks have a stronger aggregate demand effect.
 Moreover, some benefits are in-kind and will have a direct GDP effect.'
 (Gechert et al. 2018: 19).

-4 In this article, the authors apply a panel model instead of the traditional VAR: 'Vector autoregressive models have been applied to quarterly data for small numbers of countries, but for annual data with larger numbers of countries fixed effects models are more consistent.'
+&lt;sup>6 In this article, the authors apply a panel model instead of the traditional VAR: 'Vector autoregressive models have been applied to quarterly data for small numbers of countries, but for annual data with larger numbers of countries fixed effects models are more consistent.'
 (Reeves et al. 2013)